Fermented Chicken Feed | The Health Benefits

-Human husbandry allows individuals to want more for the animals in their care.
+Humane husbandry allows individuals to want more for the animals in their care.
 Something as simple as fermenting chicken feed leads to an overall better egg and a healthier hen.
 This is a win for both the chicken keeper and the flock.

-Two Additional Benefits of Fermented Feed
+Two Additional Benefits of Fermenting Chicken Feed

 If the above information has not convinced you to begin fermenting the feed, what will?